GeoffChurch/shperl/README.md

 ## How it works

+- `shpool events` to subscribe to `shpool`'s events socket, so that `shperl` can refresh the table display at each event.
+Whenever the socket is unavailable, `shperl` falls back to refreshing upon keystrokes and terminal focus events.
-- `shpool list --json` for the table display, refreshed after every keypress in normal mode and on terminal focus-gained.
+- `shpool list --json` for the table display.
 The `D` binding runs the same call with `--daemonize`, which forks a daemon first if one isn't already running.
 - `shpool attach <name>` for attach and create. `shperl` is stricter than `shpool` here because it checks if a session name already exists before creating it.
 - `shpool kill <name>` for kill.